 Learning to play piano is like learning another language.
 Five practices per week should be the norm, and three to four practices rare.
 Short, daily practices are more effective than one or two lengthy practices.
 Research shows the most important time for students to practice is right after their piano lesson! so they can review what they just learned.
 Depending on their age, students should aim for ten minutes up to thirty minutes practice.
 The more you practice, the faster you will advance in your playing.

-When parents are interested and involved in their child’s practising, students are more successful (and more likely to continue lessons!).
+When parents are interested and involved in their child’s practicing, students are more successful (and more likely to continue lessons!).
 Help them find a time to practice.
 Please sit with your child for part of their daily practice, especially the days after their lesson.
 Ask them to show you what they are playing.
 Sit in on your child’s lesson once in a while; I have a glider rocker waiting for you!

 All students must have a keyboard or acoustic piano at home.
 Touch-responsive keyboards are fine for beginners.
 If your child is continuing lessons after two years, please invest in a full-size keyboard (88 keys) with weighted keys and pedals or an acoustic piano.
 Acoustic pianos should be tuned at least once a year.
 (Long & McQuade has rent-to-own programs for digital pianos with weighted keys and both new and used keyboards/digital pianos.)
 I can talk with you about the pros and cons of certain manufacturers of digital pianos (or you can read it on my blog).
 If you are interested in buying a used piano, please contact my piano tuner, Dave Potter.

-There will be an end of year recital, usually the first or second Friday evening of June.
+If Covid-19 permits, there will be an end of year recital, usually the first or second Friday evening of June.

 One month’s notice is requested for a student to terminate lessons mid-year.